VUSN Academic Policies/Regulations

 Withdrawing from a Course:

-- Students may withdraw from courses and receive the grade W (withdrawal) prior to the date published in the School of Nursing Calendar for each semester less than half of the course completion.
+- After the five day drop period, students may withdraw from a course and receive the grade W (withdrawal) prior to completing half of the course and consistent with the date published in the School of Nursing Calendar.

 Student Withdrawal from the School of Nursing